 Art in Florence is one of the highlights of a trip to this region.
 The Uffizi is just outside of Piazza Della Signoria and holds treasures of the Medici.

 Give yourself hours to explore this wonderful museum.
 You will find works by Botticelli, Michelangelo, Raphael, Rembrandt, Leonardo da Vinci and more.

 If you don’t get the chance to walk over to see the Ponte Vecchio bridge up close, you can get a beautiful view of it and the Arno river from the Uffizi.

 Uffizi TIP: The first Sunday of each month is a FREE ENTRANCE day.
 This means that you will NOT be able to book tickets in advance.

 The Basilica di Santa Croce

-A 10 minute walk from Uffizi is another beautiful church, the Basilica di Santa Croce.
-It is the burial place for some popular historical figures like Michelangelo, Machiavelli, Galileo Galilei.
+A 10-minute walk from Uffizi is another beautiful church, the Basilica di Santa Croce.
+It is the burial place for some popular historical figures like Michelangelo, Machiavelli, and Galileo Galilei.